saviaa1/WSD2017/README.md

 We didn't have any problems except having two different roles to register as so we implemented registering as a developer through the user profile page.
 Otherwise we were successful with all other aspects of this feature so we would give ourselves 200 points.
 **Basic player functionalities:**
 We successfully implemented the payment service, security restrictions, game functionalities and categories for different games.
 Therefore, we would give ourselves 300 points.
 **Basic developer functionalities:**
 Only minor problems we had were thinking where we should handle the security restrictions.
 After we resolved that we were successful in all other requirements
 We implemented everything required well so we would give ourselves 200 points.
 **Game/service interaction:**
 We had no major problems implementing the game/service interaction for saving high scores as well as save/load features including messages from the service to the game.
 The game/service interaction works well and satisfies all requirements.
 Thus, we would give ourselves 200 points for this.
+**Deploying to Heroku**
+Surprisingly this was perhaps one of the more challenging parts of the project.
+Even thou we started doing this project from Django's Heroku template we still had problems deploying it.
+The problems were mainly how to migrate local database to Heroku.
+Eventually we did succeed on this.
 #### Extra features
 **Save/load and resolution feature:**
 Initially, we had some problems saving JavaScipt objects properly to the database.